-Mount Victoria is a star attraction in the laid-back, artsy town of Wellington, and this was the filming site of Hobbiton Woods where Frodo first hid from the Black Riders.
+Mount Victoria is a star attraction in the laid-back, artsy town of Wellington, and this was the filming site of Hobbiton Woods, where Frodo first hid from the Black Riders.
 The nearby Kaitoke Regional Park became Rivendell, where Frodo recovered from the Nazgul attack and the Fellowship of the Ring was formed.
-Kaitoke Regional Park is around 1 hour’s drive from Wellington, and features native forest and tranquil streams that will transport you to the magical home of Elrond.
+Kaitoke Regional Park is around 1 hour’s drive from Wellington and features native forests and tranquil streams that will transport you to the magical home of Elrond.

 Wellington is also home to Peter Jackson’s Weta Workshop, which created props and special effects for the Lord of the Rings films.
 Weta Workshop fully immerses you with a film tour, perfect for any fan wanting to experience the magic behind the movie!